yeongseok94/CarND-Path-Planning-Project/Model Documentation.md

 In the path generation step, we use spline interpolation with setting proper waypoints.
 The selected waypoints are:

 * Last position and second last position of the previous remaining path data (which has length 45~49 time steps).
-*
+This is to provide tangency with the endpoint of the previous trajectory.
+* 3 points far away from the vehicle: In Frenet coordinate, `(car_s+40, 2+4*lane)`, `(car_s+80, 2+4*lane)`, `(car_s+120, 2+4*lane)` where `car_s` is ego vehicle's current s coordinate and `lane` is target lane.

 ### Spline Interpolation

+Before we execute spline interpolation to the waypoints, we execute coordinate transform with respect to endpoint of the previous trajectory.
+This is since spline library provided from the project is only available when the points given in ascending order in x-direction.

+Then, we execute spline interpolation by creating spline object.

 ### Final Path Update (concatenation)

+Finally, starting from the endpoint of the previous trajectory, we concatenate the created spline trajectory considering the vehicle's reference speed.

 ## Decision Making